 At the Project:

 Egg laying is almost over.
 Most clutches are complete.
-When you check boxes open
+When you check a box, open

-door, then move away and wait for the bird to exit.
-This may take awhile so you might
+then move away and wait for the bird to exit.
+This may take awhile so you might want

-want to check other boxes, then return.
-Never force an adult off its nest.
+to check other boxes, then return.
+Please don't force an adult off its nest.